Skip to Content

 OmahaBeach201604 Photo by: Kristine Dworkin

 It can be challenging to find a starting point when teaching kids about weighty topics like the sacrifices made by our military.
-Try not to put all of the details in front of them at once.
-Instead, think it of it as a layered conversation you’ll build on as your kids get older.
-Begin with simple facts: “More than seven decades ago approximately 150,000 allied soldiers stormed a handful of beaches along Normandy’s coastline.
+Try not to put all the details in front of them at once.
+Instead, think of it as a layered conversation you’ll build on as your kids get older.
+Begin with simple facts: “More than seven decades ago, approximately 150,000 allied soldiers stormed a handful of beaches along Normandy’s coastline.
 They faced a lot of obstacles and resistance, but they gained a crucial foothold which led to the liberation of Western Europe.”
 This period also has a lot of powerful themes you can weave into lessons.
 For instance, is there any better illustration of teamwork than telling kids about how the forces of several countries came together to defeat a shared threat?
-My own daughter drew a tie to bullying during a discussion about Adolph Hitler and his policies.
+My own daughter drew a tie to bullying during a discussion about Adolf Hitler and his policies.
 Given the opportunity and guidance, kids can see how societal principles that were so much a part of this story apply to their daily lives.

 Preparing for a Visit